codecrafter-studio/mixed-lang/README.md

 ## Usage

 As we have told, MIXED Lang's compiler is based on Python 3.
-So you should use Python 3 to compile your MIXED Lang code wiht the following command:
+So you should use Python 3 to compile your MIXED Lang code with the following command:

 ```bash
 <python | python3> mixed.py <<filename>.mixed>